cantzakas/postgis-demo/ABOUTDATA.md

 - Freely available online as an Open Data download and as a layer in the OS Maps consumer web service

 Open Greenspace comprises two feature types, while each feature type has associated attribution:
-- GreenspaceSite; A polygon defining the extent of green spaces such as parks and sports facilities that are likely to be open for use by members of the public.
+- ***GreenspaceSite***.
+A polygon defining the extent of green spaces such as parks and sports facilities that are likely to be open for use by members of the public.
 These extents are generalised.
-- AccessPoint; A point feature denoting where access to a site is located, and what kind of access is permitted at that location.
+- ***AccessPoint***.
+A point feature denoting where access to a site is located, and what kind of access is permitted at that location.

 | Field | Description |